Secrets of the South

 One of the women at our table tells us that they pick a different topic each year to discuss.
 They decide what they want to educate each other on, choose how they will dress, and choreograph how they will enter the hall.
 When we have heard about all the possible colors of roses — “Blue roses are not found in nature.
 They are made by man.
 Therefore, they symbolize all that is impossible, insurmountable” — everyone in the room stands, links hands, and sings.

 The women settle back down and the president of this chapter, Lodis Gloston, stands and begins to call out to the members present.
 “Raise your hand if you are 85 or older,” she says, and about six women raise their hands.
 “Raise your hand if you are 95 or older,” she says, and three women keep their hands raised.
 The South Carolina chapter’s oldest member is 106 — Donella Wilson.
-She was photographed this past November casting her vote for Hillary Clinton.
+(1).
 She’s not here tonight, but the oldest woman in attendance is Queen Logan, who is 99 years and nine months old.
 The Tents give each other honorifics: everyone is Sister, but women who contribute to the organization with the most service are called Queens.

 Queen Logan wears a literal tiara on her head, as do many of the other Queens, and her sisters are her caretakers on this trip.
 The women of the Tents applaud her, and Lodis continues speaking.
 During her speech, though, a woman on the other side of the banquet hall gets up, walks over to the oldest Queen, and hands her a small bundle of cash.
 The women have taken up a spontaneous collection for their eldest member.
 “Don’t spend it all in one place,” she winks, and Queen Logan grins.

 Queen Dorothy C. Logan